uripaz9/mySite/README.md

 ## Editor X Revisions
 An Editor X Revision is the state of your site’s design, schemas and applications.
 Your code contains a reference to a revision in the velo.config.json file.
-In order to sync your local code with the latest editor changes, done by you or others, click on ‘sync changes’ button in the dev editor.
+In order to sync your local code with the latest editor changes, done by you or others, click on ‘sync changes’ button in the Live editor.
 When you sync your local code with the latest revision, you can address them in your code.

-## Dev Editor
+## Live Editor
-To make editor changes at the same time as editing local code, open the Dev Editor by running
+To make editor changes at the same time as editing local code, open the Live Editor by running

   ```js
 velo dev
   ```
-The Dev Editor will always run the latest Editor X revision, which might be different from the revision stated in your local code.To avoid errors, you should sync your changes in IDE to update to the latest revision, by clicking on the ‘sync changes’ button in th Dev Editor, or pressing ‘s’ in the velo CLI, before editing code.
+The Live Editor will always run the latest Editor X revision, which might be different from the revision stated in your local code.To avoid errors, you should sync your changes in IDE to update to the latest revision, by clicking on the ‘sync changes’ button in th Live Editor, or pressing ‘s’ in the velo CLI, before editing code.

 Note: When working with teammates, you will be working in concurrent mode.
-This means each change you make in the Dev Editor will reflect to all other teammates, and vice versa.
+This means each change you make in the Live Editor will reflect to all other teammates, and vice versa.
 However, code changes in your IDE will not be updated to others until you push them to origin/main

 You can sync your IDE changes with the ‘Sync Changes’ button in the editor top bar.
 This will ensure your local code is synchronized with the latest changes in the Editor X revision.

-Hot reload - While ‘velo dev’ command is running, each time you edit code in your IDE, the Dev Editor automatically updates with these changes.
+Hot reload - While ‘velo dev’ command is running, each time you edit code in your IDE, the Live Editor automatically updates with these changes.

 ## Online Editor
 The Online Editor is tied to the origin/main branch, and updates automatically with the latest code change pushed to origin/main.
 Note that if an older revision was pushed to git, this will not affect the revision in the Online Editor.